Click on the names below for biographies and contact info of staff members.

 - Helen Lindsay

 Helen Lindsay has worked in the mail order department of Smithsonian Folkways Recordings since November 1999.
-Her duties include artist relations, quality control for artists and domestic accounts orders, and overall customer service for any customer.
+Her duties include artist relations, quality control for artists and domestic accounts orders, and overall customer service.

 - Keisha Martin